 In this IF regimen, people skip breakfast and lunch but eat five small meals daily.
 Each meal consists of roughly 200-300 calories.

 Intermittent Fasting Leads to Significant Weight Loss

 The idea behind intermittent fasting is that eating less often helps you lose weight.
-However, some research suggests that intermittent fasting may help you maintain a healthy body weight.
+However, some research suggests intermittent fasting may help you maintain a healthy body weight.

 Intermittent fasting leads to significant weight loss because it helps burn fat faster.
 The best way to do intermittent fasting is to eat only during a specific time window each day.
 This window should be between 8 am and 6 pm.
 During this time, you don’t consume any calories at all.
 After 6 pm, you can start eating again.

 If you’re interested in intermittent fasting, there’s an easy way to start.
 Set aside two consecutive 24-hour windows when you cannot access food.
 In other words, if you want to fast from 9 am to 11 am tomorrow, simply plan to go without food starting at 10 am today.

 During those times, you’ll still need to stay active.
 So, exercise regularly throughout the rest of the day.
 Try walking briskly for 30 minutes 3x per week.
 Or, take up yoga or Pilates classes once per month.
 These activities will help you build muscle mass while burning more calories.